 Cards can include minions (creatures that stay in play until defeated) and spells (cards that have some effect and then leave play).
-Each card has a mana cost associated with it; generally the more powerful the card, the more mana it costs to play.
+Each card has a mana cost associated with it.
+Generally, the more powerful the card, the more mana it costs to play.
 You get more mana the longer the game goes on, up to 10, although cards can affect this in various ways.

 The goal of the game is to reduce your opponent’s health to 0 before they do the same to you!

-Players choose a class from nine options, each representing an archetype in WarCraft lore.
-This choice allows you to choose class-specific cards in your constructed deck, and determines the unique hero power that can be used for two mana each turn.
+Players choose a class from nine options, each representing an archetype in Warcraft lore.
+This allows you to choose class-specific cards in your constructed deck, and determines the unique hero power that can be used for two mana each turn.
 The nine classes are Druid, Hunter, Mage, Paladin, Priest, Rogue, Shaman, Warlock and Warrior.

-For example, the Whispers of the Old Gods dealt with ancient, evil and frequently tentacled Cthulhu-like beings.
-Each of the named four Old Gods were included as powerful cards within the set, while cultist-themed cards had mechanics that empowered the monsters.
+For example, the Whispers of the Old Gods expansion dealt with ancient, evil and frequently tentacled Cthulhu-like beings.
+Each of the named four Old Gods were included as powerful cards within the set, whilst cultist-themed cards had mechanics that empowered the monsters.
 The expansion also added a new mechanic, Forbidden cards, which scale in power proportionately to the mana spent on them.

 As each new expansion is released, older expansions fall out of the standard format commonly used for tournaments.
 This keeps the game fresh and interesting, as players cope with the arrival of new creative opportunities and the loss of previous mainstays.